jenkinsci/oracle-cloud-infrastructure-compute-plugin/README.md

 5. Click **Advanced** for more options:
    - **Remote FS root** - Dedicated directory for Jenkins agent in instance.
    - **Remote SSH user** - ssh user used for Jenkins master to access instance.
 The ssh user should have written permission on Remote FS root directory.
-   - **Instance Creation Timeout** - Number of seconds to wait for instance to reach state "ready", default value is 300.
+   - **Instance Creation Timeout** - Number of seconds to wait for instance to reach state "Running".
+Default value is 900.
-   - **Instance SSH Connection Timeout** - Number of seconds to wait for instance from state "ready" to be able to ssh connect from Jenkins master.
-Default value is 60.
+   - **Instance SSH Connection Timeout** - Number of seconds to wait for instance from state "Running" to be able to ssh connect from Jenkins master.
+Default value is 900.
    - **Idle Termination Minutes** - Number of minutes for Jenkins to wait before deleting and completely removing an idle instance.
 A value of 0 (or an empty string) indicates that instance will never be stopped/deleted.
    - **Number of Executors** - Number of concurrent builds that Jenkins can perform.
 Value should be at least 1.
    - **Init Script** - You can define several lines of shell based commands to configure the instance (one-time) before the Jenkins Job runs.
 For example, if the image selected does not have Java pre-installed, you can add command "sudo yum -y install java"